 a.
 An explanation of the student's reasons for seeking to receive Law School credit for the course.
 If the student is able to show that the course is directly related to the study of law, the Law School administration will usually grant the request to allow law school credit as long as the course is appropriately rigorous.
 If the course is not directly related to the study of the law, the Law School generally will not allow Law School credit unless the student is able to make a detailed, persuasive showing that taking the course will further the career that the student intends to pursue and/or enhance the value of Law School courses that the student plans to take.
-Basic courses in foreign languages will not qualify but a course conducted in a foreign language that is directly related to the study of law may be permitted upon petition of a student, and a student can petition to take one course conducted in a foreign language that is not directly related to the study of the law by showing that the course will further the career that the student intends to pursue or enhance the value of law school courses that the student plans to take.
+Basic courses in foreign languages will not qualify but a course conducted in a foreign language that is directly related to the study of law may be permitted upon petition of a student, and a student can petition to take one course conducted in a foreign language that is not directly related to the study of the law by showing that the course will further the career that the student intends to pursue and directly related to the study of the law by school courses that the student and a student can petition to take one course conducted in a foreign language that is not directly related to the study of the law by showing that the course will further the career that the student intends to pursue or enhance the value of law school courses that the student plans to take.